Gene (band)

-Gene are a British rock band that rose to prominence in the mid-1990s.
-Formed in 1993, they were categorised by the UK music press as a Britpop band and were often drawn comparisons to the Smiths because of the similarities to Morrissey in the demeanour and lyrical style of lead singer Martin Rossiter.
+Gene are an English rock band that rose to prominence in the mid-1990s.
+Formed in 1993, they were categorised by the UK music press as a Britpop band and often drew comparisons with the Smiths because of lead singer Martin Rossiter's similarities to Morrissey in demeanour, surname, lyrics and song titles.
 Gene's music was influenced by The Jam, The Smiths, The Style Council, Faces and The Clash.
-The band split at the end of 2004.
+The band split in 2004 but have announced a reunion for 2026.

 History

 The Go Hole and Sp!n

 Gene's origins lie in a previous band which was first called The Go Hole, named after a fictional "Beat" club in John Clellon Holmes' novel Go.
 They released the single "Flight of Angels" on Big Pop Records in 1987.
 They were later renamed to Sp!n when they became a four-piece.
-The band was formed in 1987 by Lee Clark (vocals/guitar) and Darryl James Walton (bass).
+The band was formed in 1987 by Lee Clark (vocals/guitar) and Darryl James Walton (Daz) (bass).
 However, their collaboration was short-lived as Walton was soon replaced by John Mason on bass, with Matt James (Wrigley) joining soon afterwards on drums.
-Walton would then take on the role of band manager.
-Their first single, recorded in the same studios as The Ruts' "In a Rut", appeared on Walton's Big Pop Record label.
+Walton would then take on the role of band manager, booking shows across London, using his connections.
+Their first single, recorded in the same studios as The Ruts' "In a Rut", appeared on Walton's own Big Pop Record label.
 A John Peel session fuelled their early success, where they mixed with the music and artistic community in Camberwell mingling with members of The House of Love, My White Bedroom, and Vic Reeves and Bob Mortimer.
-Walton would organize and negotiate many of the group's gigs, contracts and press especially later when they were a four-piece.
+Walton would continue to organise and negotiate the group's gigs, contracts and press when they were a four-piece.
 After 18 months, Clark, Mason and James invited John's brother Steve Mason to play lead/rhythm guitar and thereby freeing Clark to focus on vocals.

 Two singles, "Scratches (In the Sand)" and "Let's Pretend" were released in 1990 and 1991 respectively as an album had been recorded with Stephen Street as producer.